Gift Icon

 New Deals are now available for shipping all types vehicles using our vetted reliable shippers.
 Compare price estimates & Unlock up 25% off.

-Issues with loading heavy equipment are usually not because the team didn’t follow a certain procedure.
-In most cases, they arise from following the protocol in a passive, halfhearted, or rushed way.
+Issues with loading heavy equipment are usually not caused by the team not following a certain procedure.
+In most cases, they arise from following the protocol passively, halfheartedly, or rushed.

 • Duties must be assigned.
 Every person in the team must know what their responsibilities are during loading.
 Someone will be in charge of driving the machine on the platform.
 Another will need to give hand signals, so the driver can do his job safely.